 Kalos Golf brings golf aficionados to famous courses around the world via luxury ships.

 If you've ever loved comic books or superheroes, Comic-Con International, held every year in San Diego, should be on your travel bucket list.
 This convention features autograph signings, film screenings, games, artists' exhibits and much, much more.
-It also sells out extremely quickly, so you will want to plan at least a year in advance.
+It also sells out extremely quickly, so you will want to plan far in advance.

 Do-It-Yourself Themed Travel

 It's easy to build your own themed travel experience.
-Take a few moments to consider where you might want to go and themes you might wish to explore.
-Once you've decided on a region and a theme, get a map and start planning your journey.
+Consider where you might want to go and themes you might wish to explore.
+Once you decide on a region and theme, get a map and start planning your journey.
 If your interests are shared by many, you'll probably find plenty of information online and in travel guidebooks.
 For example:

-If you grew up loving Lucy Maud Montgomery's Anne of Green Gables series, you can join the many readers who flock to Cavendish on Canada's Prince Edward Island to see the Green Gables house, the "Lake of Shining Waters," "Lover's Lane" and other landmarks mentioned in the popular books.
-While bus tours to Anne-related landmarks are available, it's easy to design your own Cavendish adventure.
+If you grew up loving the Anne of Green Gables series, you can join the many readers who flock to Cavendish on Canada's Prince Edward Island to see the Green Gables house, the "Lake of Shining Waters," "Lover's Lane" and other landmarks mentioned in the books.
+While bus tours to Anne-related landmarks are available, you can design your own Cavendish adventure.
 All you need is a car and a map or guidebook.

 Readers who enjoy the works of Mark Twain can travel to his boyhood home in Hannibal, Missouri.
-If you enjoyed reading about Tom Sawyer, Huckleberry Finn and Becky Thatcher, a trip to Hannibal will bring these beloved characters and the genius who created them to life.
 In Hannibal, you can see Twain's boyhood home, the Justice of the Peace office where his father presided, the home over Grant's Drug Store where Twain and his parents lived and the home of Laura Hawkins, Twain's inspiration for the intrepid Becky Thatcher.
-You can also visit the museum, where Twain memorabilia, historical exhibits and Norman Rockwell paintings and lithographs of Tom Sawyer and Huck Finn are on display.
+You can also visit the museum to see Twain memorabilia, historical exhibits and Norman Rockwell paintings and lithographs of Tom Sawyer and Huck Finn.

 If road trips appeal to you, head for the National Road (Route 40) or Historic Route 66.
-Route 66 is one of the most famous highways in the United States, and it features quirky landmarks, small towns and even a theme song.
-The National Road predates Route 66; it was built in 1811 to connect Maryland to the Ohio River, which, at the time, was still the frontier.
-In fact, the National Road was the first federally-funded "highway" in the United States.
+Route 66 is one of the most famous highways in the United States.
+I features quirky landmarks, small towns and even a theme song.
+The National Road predates Route 66; it was built in 1811 to connect Maryland to the Ohio River, which, at the time, was the frontier.
+The National Road was the first federally-funded "highway" in the United States.
 In Illinois, Maryland, Ohio, Pennsylvania and West Virginia, you can retrace the steps of the pioneers and traders who traveled the first true American highway.

 Fans of historic roads might wish to consider a journey on a world-famous road.
-Visitors to Rome can walk, drive or ride bicycles on the Via Appia Antica (the old Via Appia), which connects Rome to the Adriatic Sea at the port of Brindisi.
-It takes several days to drive the entire Via Appia, the modern road that mostly parallels the well-known ancient thoroughfare, because the road leads you through the mountains.
-Driving part of the Via Appia will bring you a new appreciation for the ancient Romans' engineering skills, discipline and strong leadership.
-The modern S. S. 7 road roughly follows the path of the most famous road in antiquity.
+Visitors to Rome can walk, drive or ride bicycles on the old Via Appia, which connects Rome to the Adriatic Sea at the port of Brindisi.
+It takes several days to drive the entire Via Appia / S. S. 7, the modern road that mostly parallels the ancient thoroughfare, because the road leads you through the mountains.
+Driving part of the Via Appia will bring you a new appreciation for the ancient Romans' engineering skills.